Thertzlor/Revenant/wiki/Options_Documentation.md

 * *default value: 3000*

 ## LCDPersistentProfile
 Should the Profile information page be kept on the LCD display at all times?
-(This will interfere with other LCD apps)
+(This will interfere with other apps that may run on your lcd display)
 * *default value: true*

 ##  keepNameOnLCD